 Palliative care and hospice services:

 Palliative care and hospice services focus on relieving symptoms, managing pain, and providing emotional support for individuals with advanced Huntington's disease and their families.
-These services aim to enhance quality of life and dignity during end-of-life care.
+These services aim to enhance the quality of life and dignity during end-of-life care.

 Managing Huntington's disease requires a multidisciplinary approach that addresses the diverse symptoms and needs of individuals affected by the condition.
 While there is currently no cure for HD, various treatment modalities, including medications, therapy, nutritional support, and palliative care, can help alleviate symptoms, improve quality of life, and support individuals and their caregivers throughout the disease journey.